 Why study backwards through the Decalogue?
 Why start with the commandment against coveting, when the Torah and most commentators start with the commandment to Fear Elohim, to Love Adonoy our G_d?
 We will start with coveting because we too easily forget we cannot Love G_d without loving our neighbor, and by selflessly loving our neighbor we can Love G_d.

-The first book of the Torah has but a handful of Noahide laws.
-Instead Genesis contains stories of how we should treat our loved ones, but mostly story after story about how we shouldn’t treat them.
-Perhaps the lesson here is what does it matter if we study the Torah day and night if we treat those around us badly, if their lives are not better because we are in them?
+The first book of the Torah has but a handful of Noahide laws, these are what theologians call natural laws, laws we sense instinctually.
+Instead, Genesis contains stories of how we should treat our loved ones, but mostly story after story about how we shouldn’t treat them.
+Perhaps the lesson here is: What does it matter if we study the Torah day and night if we treat those around us badly, if their lives are not better because we are in them?

 Our world is far different from the world of Jacob and Joseph.
 We are not hospitable, we are not generous, we do not welcome strangers into our home.
 We lock our doors from all who live outside.
 Today if someone you meet is hot and sweaty the last thing you want to do is invite them in your house for dinner.

 But it was not always so.
 In the hot desert days of old when men rode by camel rather than by car, long hot days with no air conditioning, days when nothing but the evening breeze could cool the sweltering heat, when inns were few and crude, then godly men would share their tent with you and kill their calf for you to feast.